fpacenza/NetworkAndSecurity/Symmetric Cryptography/README.md

       steghide extract -sf image.jpg -p mysecretkey

 ### Test `mutt` command

+#### Step 1 - Installation
-Try to send an email running the following command via terminal
+Execute the following command via terminal

+      sudo apt install mutt

+#### Step 2 - Configuration
+ 1. Create the necessary directories

+            mkdir -p ~/.mutt/cache/headers
+            mkdir ~/.mutt/cache/bodies
+            touch ~/.mutt/certificates

+ 2. Create a configuration file of mutt: `muttrc`

+ 3. Copy the content of the `muttrc` from the example configuration on `github` to your `muttrc` file

+ 4. Change the email address and password with your personal access data

+#### Step 3 - Test the `mutt` command

       echo "body of the email" | mutt -s "subject of the email" your_personal_email_address@something.com -a image.jpg